dmanivannancse/KotlinHandsOn/README.md

   syntax: inline fun getValue(): String{}

-scope function - perform actions on an object. inside we can access the objects properties. let - it - can be used to replace if not null condition. run - also apply with
+scope function - perform actions on an object. inside we can access the objects properties.
+// apply - returns the same object. access without 'it' or 'this'.
+// also - return the same object. access with 'it'
+// let - doesn't return. access with 'it'
+// run - doesn't return. access without 'it' or 'this'
+// with - doesn't return. access with 'this'

 Concurrency/Asynchronous
 coroutines are not thread. its a set of instructions will be executed in a thread. each coroutine is a Job in kotlin.
 We can start/join/cancel jobs manaully as well.